 Determinations of Sensitivity, Specificity, and Accuracy for the Clinical Samples

 In table 1, the data from our optical diffusometry were compared with the Vitek2 results (regarded as standards) and labeled as true positive (resistant in the diffusometry and resistant/intermediate in the Vitek2) and false positive (resistant in the diffusometry but sensitive in the Vitek2) , or true negative (sensitive in the diffusometry and sensitive in the Vitek2) and false negative (sensitive in the diffusometry but resistant/intermediate in the Vitek2).
-Considering all of the controls were in consistent with the Vitek2 counterparts, they were then classified in the true positive group.
+Considering all of the controls were consistent with the Vitek2 counterparts, they were then classified in the true positive group.
 In addition, the rest samples with no bacteria detected showed level diffusivity changes from the beginning to the end, which implied the same results with the Vitek2.
 Therefore, they were all classidied in the true negative group.
 Taking all the above considerations, A table (Table 2) is plotted for the determinations of sensitivity, specificity, and accuracy.
 The calculations are shown below:

-Sensitivity=ture positivetrue positive+false positive=1314=92.9%
+Sensitivity=true positivetrue positive+false positive=1314=92.9%

-Specificity=ture negativetrue negative+false negative=3235=91.4%
+Specificity=true negativetrue negative+false negative=3235=91.4%

-Accuracy=ture positive+true negativetrue positive+false positive+true negative+false negative=13+3249=91.8%
+Accuracy=true positive+true negativetrue positive+false positive+true negative+false negative=13+3249=91.8%